I’ve heard couples testify that they knew their mate was going to become their wife/husband the first time they met them.

 No one wants to be rejected.

-So we must be kind and considerate, even if we’re not attracted.
+So women must be kind and considerate, even if not attracted.